Chris-Ru/p1-codecodecoders/README.md

 Theme: Sports Recruiting Website
- -Each athlete will input pictures stats and other info to create a profile that coaches can view and recruit athletes
+ -Each athlete will input pictures stats and other info to create a profile that coaches can view and recruit athletes The major theme of our project is the focus on sports.
+The major sports are going to be present in our website and the latest news will be present.
+Additonally, we were able have a BMI calculator integrated into our website and sample exercised will be created as well.
+Finally, we will have a place where people can rate sports and players.
+Then we will store that in a database and we will have a leaderboard.